-We’re in a strange situation at the moment where we don’t know if we can take the holidays we booked and are not sure whether to book anything new, but at the same it’s all we want to do and we are all desperate to get away!
-In some ways it’s what is keeping us sane, knowing that in the not too distant future we will be able to enjoy family holidays again: run along the beach, splash around in the pool, watch our children make new friends, eat and drink in the local restaurants and everything else we usually take for granted.
-Having been confined to our own houses for the foreseeable future the prospect of going abroad is going to feel even more exciting.
+As things are starting to slowly open up and overseas travel looks likely to be allowed again soon we’re keeping everything crossed that Holland and Belgium will go on the green list.
+It’s amazing to think that in the not too distant future we will be able to enjoy family holidays again: run along the beach, splash around in the pool, watch our children make new friends, eat and drink in the local restaurants and everything else we usually take for granted.
+Having been in on and off lockdown for over a year the prospect of going abroad is going to feel even more exciting!
 At the same time we might not feel like being too adventurous or venturing too far, instead maybe opting for somewhere easy to get to, wholesome and child friendly, with excellent accommodation and everything on hand to keep the children occupied.

 Here are our Top 5 Reasons why you should consider the Netherlands for your next family holiday: